 I jointly lead a number of research networks which explore related issues: the British Sociological Association’s Digital Sociology group, the Society for Research Into Higher Education’s Digital University Network, the Accelerated Academy project and the Programming as Social Science network.
 I jointly edit the Critical Realism Network with Dave Elder-Vass.
 I’m an active member of the Centre for Social Ontology, a board member of the Centre for Critical Realism, an associate member of CHERE at Lancaster University, a research associate in the Public Policy Group at LSE and a Fellow of the RSA.
-I’m involved in a range of publications, as associate editor of Civil Sociology and editorial board member of Applied Social Theory, Digital Culture & Education, Discover Society and the Journal of Digital Social Research.
+I’m involved in a range of publications, as associate editor of Civic Sociology and editorial board member of Applied Social Theory, Digital Culture & Education and the Journal of Digital Social Research.

 I was The Sociological Review’s first Digital Engagement Fellow where I led the development of their world leading online platform, as well as having been editor of The Sociological Imagination and LSE’s award winning British Politics & Policy blog.
 I’m widely recognised as a world leading expert on the role of social media within higher education, with regular invitations to speak on these issues internationally.
 I’ve also consulted for universities, publishers, journals and learned societies.